The author is a guitarist and bassist with over 35 years of experience as a musician.

-Pro Guitarists and Epiphone
+Pro Guitarists Who Play Epiphone

 I’m also one of those guys who will tell you Epiphone guitars are among the best alternatives to Gibson guitars, not simply budget-friendly alternatives.
-That means you don’t ever need to upgrade from your Epiphone to a Gibson if you don’t want to.
+That means you don’t even need to upgrade from your Epiphone to a Gibson if you don’t want to.

-But if that’s true then why don’t professional guitar players use Epiphone instruments?
+But if that’s true, then why don’t professional guitar players use Epiphone instruments?
 There is a long and a short answer to that question.
 The short answer is that some do use them.
 In fact, that’s what this article is all about.

 The long answer is a little more complicated, and we’ll get to that later.
 For now, here is a look at some of the famous pro-level guitarists who play Epiphone guitars.

-When I think of famous guitar players and Epiphone my mind immediately goes to Joe Pass.
+When I think of famous guitar players and Epiphone, my mind immediately goes to Joe Pass.
 That is in large part to the Joe Pass Emperor, a guitar created by Epiphone for Pass that has gone on to become a favorite of many guitar players.

-While Joe Pass left us over two decades ago, there is a still a version of this guitar on the market today: the Joe Pass Emperor II PRO, which features Epi’s ProBucker pickups.
+While Joe Pass left us over two decades ago, there is still a version of this guitar on the market today: the Joe Pass Emperor II PRO, which features Epi’s ProBucker pickups.

 Joe Pass was one of the greatest jazz guitarists of all time, with a fluid and innovative playing style.
 He is also a good example of why it is important for younger guitar players to go back and learn about the great players of other generations.
 I consider myself in that group, as Pass was doing his thing and changing music long before I was even born.